Igor-Sikorsky-IST-Hub/SDT_2022/coursework.md

-# Software Development Technologies 2022
+# Software Development Technologies 2022.
+Coursework.

 This document contains required information for preparing your thesis and FAQ section.